The Royal Scotsman's open platform at the end of the train.

 Day 1: Edinburgh – Spean Bridge

-This morning we make our way to Drumlanrig Castle, the Dumfriesshire home of the Duke and Duchess of Buccleuch and Queensberry.
-A turreted sandstone mansion with sweeping views over the Nith Valley, it is home to important collections of silver, porcelain, and French furniture and art, while its surrounding 90,000-acre estate embraces lavish formal gardens, rambling woodlands, and miles of footpaths.
+This morning, travel south to Dumfriesshire and disembark in Sanquhar for a visit to Drumlanrig Castle.
+Spend an intriguing morning at the home of the Duke and Duchess of Buccleuch and Queensberry.
+A turreted sandstone mansion with sweeping views over the Nith Valley, Drumlanrig is home to important collections of silver, porcelain, French furniture and art, while its surrounding 90,000-acre estate embraces lavish formal gardens, rambling woodlands and miles of footpaths.

 Breakfast is served as the train makes its way back to Edinburgh, where your journey ends.